ABFoundationGlobal/AIPs/guides/aip-submission-guide-for-beginners.md

 - AIP Editors should change the AIP status to Public Call.

-- The Public Call of a AIP should be prominently listed on Newton Project's official website.
+- The Public Call of a AIP should be prominently listed on AB's official website.

 - Any change request to the AIP document during the Public Review will result the AIP status revert to Draft.